Professional Development Training for Educators

 Alternatives to DEI Training: A group of women are posing for a picture in front of a table.

-(3) Developing skills to support critical thinking, civil dialogue, and active engagement among students in the classroom,
+(1) Develop skills to support critical thinking, civil dialogue, and active engagement among students across their deepest differences;

-(5) Supporting student efforts to overcome bullying, self-censorship, intolerance, isolation, and conflict in the classroom, and
+(2) Support student efforts to overcome bullying, self-censorship, intolerance, isolation, and conflict in the classroom;

 Alternatives to DEI Training: A man and a woman are sitting at a table painting.